OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

    |br|
    Do not delete the :file:`functions.php.dist` file.

 #.
-To ensure that the cached items do not contain incompatibilities, clear the cache files in :file:`tmp` directory.
+To ensure that the cached items do not contain incompatibilities, clear the cache files in the :file:`tmp` directory.
    |br|
    To do so, execute the following command.